taufansatrio/Applozic-Web-Plugin/README.md

 Javascript chat and messaging plugin that lets you enable real time chat using websockets in your website without developing or maintaining any infrastructure.

-Add Applozic messaging plugin into your web application.

 Signup at [Applozic](https://www.applozic.com/signup.html) to get the application key.

 #### Step 1: Add the Applozic Chat plugin script before ```</head>``` into your web page